 Where to stay in Bender

 Bender has a handful of hotel options.
 There’s not a great deal of guesthouses or Airbnb’s available.
-Tiraspol, a short drive across the bridge, is also an option when looking for a place to call home.
+Tiraspol, just a short drive across the bridge, is also a convenient option when looking for a place to call home.

 Where to eat and drink in Bender

 Bender, being a fairly small city, has a great selection of cafes and local eateries.
-Wander the streets, see where the locals are eating.
-The food is inexpensive, and homemade.
-Plenty of cafés around town catering for visitors to the fortress.
+Wander the streets and see where the locals are eating.
+The food is inexpensive and homemade.
+There are plenty of cafés around town, especially for visitors to the fortress.

-• Get to USSR Canteen (tasty food with friendly service.
-Museum atmosphere.
+- Get to USSR Canteen (tasty food with friendly service in a museum-like atmosphere.
 The locals are welcoming)

-• Don’t miss Bender Central Market (large colourful place with lovely fresh produce and preserves)
+- Don’t miss Bender Central Market (a large colourful market full of lovely fresh produce and preserves)

-• Check out Strada Lazo (where you can find some traditional Russian style cafes, serving coffee and local pastries)
+- Check out Strada Lazo (where you can find traditional Russian-style cafes serving coffee and local pastries)

 Things to see and do in Bender

-Bender Fortress is understandably the number one reason why people come to the city.
-It contains some interesting museums, including the museum of torture instruments!
+Bender Fortress is understandably the main reason people visit the city.
+Inside, you’ll find some interesting museums, including the museum of torture instruments!

-Immerse yourself in local life by checking out a local market, or purchasing some fruit from a roadside stall.
-Walking through a park is one of our favourite ways of getting an insight into the daily lives of the locals.
+Immerse yourself in local life by visiting a local market or buying fruit from a roadside stall.
+Walking through a park is one of our favourite ways to get an insight into the daily lives of the locals.

-Bender Railway Memorial has a couple of classic carriages, with old Russian insignia.
-Some excellent photo opportunities.
+Bender Railway Memorial has a couple of classic carriages adorned with old Russian insignia, offering excellent photo opportunities.

-Memorials and Monuments cover the city, from Lenin to old tanks.
+Memorials and Monuments cover the city, from Lenin statues to old tanks.

 Getting around Bender

-Visiting the fortress, along with Benders other points of interest, is easily done on foot.
-You will also get a feel for the city and meet some local residents.
-Having a car saves you time, and gives you the freedom to check out neighbouring Tiraspol, all at your own pace.
+Visiting the fortress and other attractions is easily done on foot, allowing you to get a feel for the city and meet some locals.
+Having a car saves you time and gives you the freedom to check out neighbouring Tiraspol at your own pace.

 Useful things to know before visiting Transnistria